 In this article we’ll discuss how you use CCs and followers in the Zendesk Support mobile app.
-For more detailed information about how CCs and followers feature works with Support, see the articles listed at CCs and followers resources.
+For more detailed information about how CCs and followers feature works, see the articles listed at CCs and followers resources.

 This article includes the following topics:

 Overview of CCs, followers, and @mentions

 With CCs and followers enabled on your Zendesk Support account, there are two ways to include other individuals on a ticket in the Zendesk Support mobile app:

 - CCs allow you to include end users and agents on ticket notifications.
 Internal and external users can add CCs (copied users) to tickets.
 CCs can respond to ticket notifications publicly, or they can remove the requester from the notification to submit a private response.
 Agents, admins, and end users (with the proper permissions) can add a CC to a ticket.

 - Followers allow you to include additional internal users (agents or administrators) on ticket notifications.
 Internal users can add followers to tickets.
 Agents and admins can add followers to a ticket.